 U.S. citizens residing abroad may vote in U.S. elections, and the Embassy can help!

-Registering to Vote and submitting a ballot is fast, easy, and can be done from anywhere in the world.
+Registering to vote and submitting a ballot is fast, easy, and can be done from anywhere in the world.

 - Request Your Ballot: Most states provide the option to request ballots through their state election portals, which you can easily access via FVAP.gov.
 You can also choose to complete a Federal Post Card Application (FPCA).
-The completion of the FPCA allows you to request absentee ballots for all elections for federal offices (President, U.S. Senate, and U.S. House of Representatives)including primaries and special elections during the calendar year in which it is submitted.
-FPCA forms that are correctly filled out and include a signature and date are accepted by all local election officials in every U.S. state and territory.
+The completion of the FPCA allows you to request absentee ballots for all elections for federal offices (President, U.S. Senate, and U.S. House of Representatives) including primaries and special elections during the calendar year in which it is submitted.
+FPCA forms that are correctly completed and include a signature and date are accepted by all local election officials in every U.S. state and territory.
 FVAP’s easy online assistant can assist you with completing the FPCA.

 - Whether you request your ballot through your state’s portal or the FPCA, we encourage you to select the option for receiving your ballot electronically (by email, internet download, or fax) when available.
 This is currently the only way to receive your ballot in Cuba.

 - Receive and Complete Your Ballot: States are required to send out ballots 45 days before a regular election for federal office and states generally send out ballots at least 30 days before primary elections.
 Most states allow you to confirm your ballot delivery online.

 - Return Your Completed, Signed Ballot: Some states allow you to return your completed ballot electronically and others do not.
 International mail and courier services are also available from Cuba to the United States but delivery timelines may vary.
 You may also contact the American Citizen Services Unit at ACSHavana@state.gov if you wish to submit your ballot at the Embassy.
 In either scenario, please submit your ballot with ample time in advance of the election to ensure timely delivery to your local election office in the United States.